bradleyrturner/bradleyrturner.github.io/_pages/research.md

 I review of 40 years of management research to explore what narratives can accomplish for core organizational functions — making meaning, persuading, sharing, and coordinating — and the limits that constrain them.

 ---
+## Under Review

+**Contesting Consensus: Activist Short Sellers' Identity as a Resource** *(working title)*

+I explore how professionals contest consensus, using interviews and media coverage to construct a 40-year case study of activist short selling (1995–2024).

 ## Preparing for Submission